 While tinnitus can’t be cured, modern hearing aids have programs designed to alleviate tinnitus symptoms with static noise, ocean waves and Notch Therapy.
 Tinnitus depression can also be treated with cognitive behavioral therapy.

-If you have a family member, friend or other person in your life who is having difficulty hearing, you might be eager to help.
-Hearing aids can be life-changing in so many ways.
+If you have a family member, friend or other person in your life who has difficulty hearing, you might be eager to help.
+Hearing aids can be life changing in many ways.
 They can introduce people to laughter, music and all the beautiful sounds in between.
 But keep in mind that some people may be unenthusiastic or even unaware about the hearing assistance they need.

 Instead of thinking about how to get someone to wear a hearing aid, think about how you can bring up the subject in a gentle manner that shows how much you care.
 Listening to their feelings and giving them your full attention will go a long way.
 Simply showing your concern—and being supportive, no matter how they respond—could help with potential feelings of social isolation or social withdrawal.